Sedation Dentistry St Louis – IV Sedation

 It is important to understand that you are NOT asleep for Intravenous Conscious Sedation.
 You remain conscious during IV Conscious Sedation.
 IV Conscious Sedation involves the administration of drugs (medications) that calm patients creating a drowsy, “sleep-like” state.
 Simply meaning, Conscious Sedation patients are:

 - Can breathe on their own

 - Are able to respond to questions

 IV Conscious Sedation stimulates a state of deep relaxation and a sensation of not being concerned with what’s going on.
-During Intravenous Conscious Sedation (IV sedation) a drug, usually of the anti-anxiety, is administered into the blood system during dental treatment.
+During Intravenous Conscious Sedation (IV sedation) a drug, usually an anti-anxiety medication, is administered into the blood system during dental treatment.
 IV Conscious Sedation and Oral Sedation can be referred to as “Sedation Dentistry.”

-Sedated patients are conscious, can breathe on their own, and simply be able to respond to questions.
+Sedated patients are conscious, can breathe on their own, and are able to respond to questions.
 Remember, you are NOT asleep for IV Conscious Sedation Dentistry.
 A dentist is required to receive two days of additional training when administering pills orally.
 Intravenous (IV) Sedation requires at least 60 hours of training or a dentist can be trained as part of a residency program.